 The number of projects in industry developing software is constantly increasing.
 Software is not only replacing old and well-established technologies, but also increasing in size and complexity.
 To manage the complexity, engineering methods for constructing software needed, i.e. software engineering.
 Software engineering has been established as a broad discipline that covers topics ranging from requirements capture, design, implementation, and software metrics, to maintenance, verification and validation.
-An established engineering practice is taken for granted in many engineering practice, we must be able to construct models that can be analyzed and verified.
+An established engineering practice is taken for granted in many engineering disciplines but not in the software community.
+In order to be considered an engineering practice, we must be able to construct models that can be analyzed and verified.
 Moreover, design methods are needed including established techniques that have been proven successful as well as tools supporting the methods.
 The part of software engineering that focuses on high-level design and analysis is called software architectures.